How to Rent a Car in Ireland: The Only Guide You Need

 To remove the basic cover with using your credit card insurance, you would have to be a holder of an US issued World MasterCard or Canadian issued Gold/Platinum Visa/MasterCard along with a written letter from the credit card company stating you have coverage for Republic of Ireland.
 Some companies may also apply an administration charge where credit card CDW is used.

-There may be an excess on this, check with the car rental provider and your credit card provider.
+There may be an excess on this, check with the Dublin Airport rental car provider and your credit card provider.

 Rental companies provide extras to complement your rental needs at additional costs, such as Sat Nav or baby/child seats for families.

-There is a legal obligation to ensure passengers under 17 are wearing seatbelts and properly fitted with child restraints in motor vehicles â European Communities (Compulsory Use of Safety Belts and Child Restraint Systems in Motor Vehicles) Regulations 2006 â See legalisation here (S.I.
+In Ireland there is a legal requirement for children up to 150cms / 36kgs or 12 years of age (whichever they reach first) to use a child seat appropriate to their weight or height. â European Communities (Compulsory Use of Safety Belts and Child Restraint Systems in Motor Vehicles) Regulations 2006 â See legalisation here (S.I.
 No. 240/2006) If you plan to rent baby or child seats, it is ideal to book these in advance to ensure these are available when you collect your rental.
 The last thing you want is arriving to collect the car and find there are no baby seats available!
 Keeping your child safe: Child car seats guide can be found here.

 Image credit RSA - A guide to driving safely with children on board